brandeis-skunkworks/course-scheduling/Vagrant/README.md

 test, via ssh or however, that you have MySQL and php installed.
 Although we can decide to use python, which comes preinstalled with ubuntu.

 Remember that you need a few GBs of space

+All I modified (that has an effect on installation) was the Vagrantfile and created the bootstrap.sh shell script as suggeested in one of the tutorials.
+All tutorials used are mentioned in a file inside the "Documents" directory